Esri/jsapi-resources/esm-samples/rollup/README.md

   ]
 }
 ```
-6. Use `npm run build` and `npm run build:prod` as before, but note that the watch feature of `npm run build` will not catch your TypeScript changes; you need to use `npm run watch` instead.
+6. Note that the watch feature of `npm start` will not catch your TypeScript changes; you need to use `npm run watch` instead.